Profeshare-AI/org-utils/readme.md

-##org-utils
+# org-utils

-This repo is to create organization level files, workflows for git actions.
+This repo is to create organization-level files, workflows for git actions.